ami-iit/paper_bergonti_2024_icra_codesign-morphing-drones/README.md

     ```
 5. Install python repository:
     ```sh
-    pip install -e .
+    pip install --no-deps -e .
     ```

 > [!WARNING]
 > When you activate the conda environment, the ROS environment is automatically sourced.
 If you want to deactivate the ROS environment, you should open a new terminal.

 > [!WARNING]
 > Note that to replicate the paper results, you need to install the HSL solvers (here we use `ma27`), which can be downloaded but not redistributed.
 Please check [here](https://licences.stfc.ac.uk/product/coin-hsl).
-Once you have downloaded and configured the solver, you have to modify [this line](TODO) and set `ma27`.
+Once you have downloaded and configured the solver, you have to modify [this line](https://github.com/ami-iit/paper_bergonti_2024_icra_codesign-morphing-drones/blob/main/src/traj/trajectory.py#L51) and set `ma27`.

 > [!NOTE]
 > The installation procedure has been tested on `Ubuntu 22.04` in a `WSL2` environment.
 Windows is not supported due to the lack of support for the `ros-noetic-jsk-rviz-plugins` package as of October 2023.